ninoseki/mihari/README.md

 #### http_hash command

-The usage of `http_hash` command is little bit tricky.
+The usage of `http_hash` command is a little bit tricky.

 ```bash
 $ mihari help http_hash